stuycs-gh-classrooms/nxtm-p00-pd10-tribbitally-easy-physics/README.md

 - Does this force require any new constants, if so what are they and what values will you try initially?

   - This force requires $k$, coulomb's constant, and the charges of the orbs, each expressed as $q$.
-The values of these constants are already explained in the equations above.
+The values of these constants are already explained in the equation above, so we will use the actual values in our project.

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?

   - It requires that the orbs now have their own charges.
-We can simply use the `int` variable type to store the values of these charges, since they'll either be positive or negative.
+We can simply use the `float` variable type to store the values of these charges, since they'll either be positive or negative.

 - Does this force interact with other `Orbs`, or is it applied based on the environment?